Amateur radio repeater: Conventional repeaters

 Conventional repeaters, also known as in-band or same-band repeaters, retransmit signals within the same frequency band, and they only repeat signals using a particular modulation scheme, predominately FM.

 Standard repeaters require either the use of two antennas (one each for transmitter and receiver) or a duplexer to isolate the transmit and receive signals over a single antenna.
 The duplexer is a device which prevents the repeater's high-power transmitter (on the output frequency) from drowning out the users' signal on the repeater receiver (on the input frequency).
 A diplexer allows two transmitters on different frequencies to use one antenna, and is common in installations where one repeater on 2 m and a second on 440 MHz share one feedline up the tower and one antenna.

 Most repeaters are remotely controlled through the use of audio tones on a control channel.

 Cross-band repeaters

 A cross-band repeater (also sometimes called a replexer), is a repeater that retransmits a specific mode on a frequency in one band to a specific mode on a frequency in a different band.
-This technique allows for a smaller and less complex repeater system.
+This technique allows for a smaller and simpler repeater system.
 Repeating signals across widely separated frequency bands allows for simple filters to be used to allow one antenna to be used for both transmit and receive at the same time.
 This avoids the use of complex duplexers to achieve the required rejection for same band repeating.

-Some dual-band amateur transceivers are capable of cross-band repeat.
+Most modern dual-band amateur transceivers are capable of cross-band repeater access.
+A smaller subset are capable of being used themselves as a crossband repeater.